VirgilSecurity/chat-back4app-android/README.md

 **Next**: Close your chat interface and move on to the next step – adding E2EE encryption.

 ## Step-2.
-Adding E2EE encryption to chat
+Adding E2EE Encryption to Chat

 Now, let’s encrypt those chat messages.
 By the end of this part, you’ll be able to encrypt a chat message just like this: